vinodkalamatikumar/CodingAndDesign/README.md

 Follow instructions [here](https://docs.docker.com/install/).

-_Note_: Thie Observ Stack uses Docker Compose for installation.
+_Note_: ObservStack uses Docker Compose for installation.
 If you are using Docker Desktop for Mac or Windows, Compose is already included.
 If you are using a Linux system, follow instructions [here](https://docs.docker.com/compose/install/) for installations.

 ## Instructions

-If you wish to use a Kubernetes cluster other than a local `k3d` one, please adjust these instructions accordingly.

-1. Clone Observ Stack repository
+1. Clone ObservStack repository
 ```sh
 $ git clone https://orahub.oci.oraclecorp.com/saas-dev-black/observstack.git
 $ cd observstack
 ```

-2. Install Observ Stack
+2. Install ObservStack
 ```
 $ docker-compose up -d
 ```

 3. Wait
-It will take some time to install the stack - there's a lot of downloading to do.
+It will take some time to install ObservStack - there's a lot of downloading to do.

-## Accessing the Stack
+## Accessing ObservStack

-You should now be able to access the stack via
+You should now be able to access ObservStack via
 - Grafana [http://localhost:3000/](http://localhost:3000).
 - Prometheus [http://localhost:9090/](http://localhost:9090).
 - Jaeger [http://localhost:16686/](http://localhost:16686).